 Allowing a landlord to self-certify a minor repair is left to each individual inspector's discretion, and inspectors remain cautious and thoughtful about when the option is best utilized.
-Because of this, the activity has not yet produced the level of savings hoped for.
+Because of this, the activity has not yet produced the level of savings originally hoped for.
 However, the inspections supervisor continues to work with inspectors on identifying situations where the strategy can be employed to save additional staff time.
 Home Forward believes this activity is still an effective strategy for saving time and money.

-Metric Baseline Benchmark Final Projected Outcome Agency cost savings (St andard Metric: CE#1) Total cost of task Before implementation, \$140,092 FY2024: \$112,557 Less than \$125,000 to complete re- inspections Staff time savings (Stand Staff time savings (Standard Metric: CE#2) Total time to complete the task Before implementation, 1,326 hours FY2024: 1,090 hours Less than 1,100 hours annually Decrease in error rate of task execution (Standard Metric: CE#3) Note: Because Home Forward does not have a pre-implementation baseline, we are not able to show the historical impact of this activity.
-Average error rate in completing a task FY2015: 0% FY2024: Less than 3% Less than 3%
+touvity mounos.
+Metric Baseline Benchmark Final Projected Outcome Agency cost savings (Stan dard Metric: CE#1) Total cost of task Before implementation, \$140,092 FY2025: \$112,557 Less than \$125,000 to complete re- inspections Staff time savings (Standa Staff time savings (Standard Metric: CE#2) Total time to complete the task Before implementation, 1,326 hours FY2025: 1,090 hours Less than 1,100 hours annually Decrease in error rate of ta sk execution (Standard Metric: 0 CE#3) Note: Because Home Forward does not have a pre-implementation baseline, we are not able to show the historical impact of this activity.
+Average error rate in completing a task FY2015: 0% FY2025: Less than 3% Less than 3%